ErpNetDocs/info/legal/platform-terms-of-use.md

 - **“Services”** means the products and services that are ordered by Customer under an Order Form or online purchasing portal or provided to Customer free of charge (as applicable) or under a free trial and made available online by ERP.net.
 “Services” exclude Third-party Application.

 - **“Agreement Term”** means the term of this Agreement, identified in the applicable Order Form, including all renewals.
+If no Contract End Date is specified on the Order Form, this Agreement is concluded for an indefinite period of time and shall automatically renew every month unless terminated according to the provisions hereunder.

 - **“Supplement”** means the supplemental terms and conditions that apply to the Cloud Service and that are incorporated in an Order Form.